86Box/docs/usage/manager.rst

 * **Preferences:** open the *Preferences* window, which provides the following options:

   * **System Directory:** view or change the folder where emulated machines are stored.
+The *Default* button resets to the default folder.
   * **Language:** select a language for the 86Box user interface.
   * **Remember size & position:** automatically save the manager window's size and position and the machine list's width.
   * **Check for updates on startup:** automatically check for 86Box updates when starting the manager.